Blotch3D/Blotch3D/README.md

 };

-The shader source code (HLSL) for each BlBasicEffect shader is just a copy of the original MonoGame BasicEffect shader code, but with a few lines added.
+The shader source code (HLSL) for each BlBasicEffect shader is in the same folder as the compiled shader files.
+It's just a copy of the original MonoGame BasicEffect shader code, but with a few lines added.
 To compile the shaders, be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically, the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".
 Then run the make\_effects.bat file.

 You can create your own shader files that are based on BlBasicEffect and compile and load it as shown above.
 Just be sure it is based on the